data-preservation-programs/singularity/docs/cli-reference/datasource/add/local.md

       preallocated space, causing checksum and file size checks to fail.
       Use this flag to disable preallocation.

-   --local-skip-links
-      Don't warn about skipped symlinks.

-      This flag disables warning messages on skipped symlinks or junction points, as you explicitly acknowledge that they should be skipped.

-   --local-zero-size-links
-      Assume the Stat size of links is zero (and read them instead) (deprecated).

-      Rclone used to use the Stat size of links as the link size, but this fails in quite a few places:

-      - Windows
-      - On some virtual filesystems (such ash LucidLink)
-      - Android

-      So rclone now always reads the link.

    --local-no-set-modtime
       Disable setting modtime.